 During our processes of working with clients to help them with B2B marketing, we hear a lot of anecdotes about why businesses have the values they do.
 When you say you value EXCELLENT SERVICE it’s because you’ve spent years or decades learning the ropes of serving your clients, and you really do know what they need.
 And chances are, there is at least one anecdote you share with prospects, clients, and at networking events to describe how you came to value EXCELLENT SERVICE.
 Maybe there are dozens!

 Ultimately, the way to show shared values to your audiences in content marketing is to share your stories, and to speak to their stories in a way they can connect with.
-Don’t just say “we will make your life easier.”
-Describe it, and help the reader see themselves living a life where they are partnered with your brand…and they feel closer to their values because of it.
+Don’t just say “we are in this together” and then tack on your new coupon or offer.
+Describe what we are in, how we are in it together, and help the reader see themselves living a life where they are partnered with your brand…and they feel closer to their values because of it.